HEnquist/rubato/README.md

 The `examples` directory contains a few sample applications for testing the resamplers.
 There are also Python scripts for generating simple test signals as well as analyzing the resampled results.

-The examples read and write raw audio data in 64-bit float format.
+The examples read and write raw audio data in either 64-bit float of 16-bit integer format.
 They can be used to process .wav files if the files are first converted to the right format.
-Use `sox` to convert a .wav to raw samples:
+Example, use `sox` to convert a .wav to 64-bit float raw samples:
 ```sh
 sox some_file.wav -e floating-point -b 64 some_file_f64.raw
 ```

-After processing, the result can be converted back to new .wav.
-This examples converts to 16-bits at 44.1 kHz:
+After processing with for instance the `process_f64` example, the result can be converted back to new .wav.
+This converts the 64-bit floats to 16-bits at 44.1 kHz:
 ```sh
 sox -e floating-point -b 64 -r 44100 -c 2 resampler_output.raw -e signed-integer -b 16 some_file_resampled.wav
 ```